DK-Hostmaster/DKHM-RFC-Transfer/README.md

 <a id="authinfo"></a>
 ## AuthInfo

-The generation and format of the AuthInfo token for use for the transfer command is described in the proposal: ["DKHM RFC for AuthInfo"]["DKHMRFCAUTHINFO"].
+The generation and format of the AuthInfo token for use for the transfer command is described in the proposal: ["DKHM RFC for AuthInfo"][DKHMRFCAUTHINFO].

 The only change related to the generation is the keyword to be used, where the default is `AUTO` at this time.
 The generation of a AuthInfo token for transfer, will require the keyword: `AUTOTRANSFER`.